There’s a

 carrying this (pistol) and this (grenade)…it sort of balances me up…’

-Harris, Kruger and Watson deliver some excellent performances, displaying
+Moore, Harris, Kruger and Watson deliver some excellent performances,

-the kind of charismatic toughness one would expect from hardened soldiers.
+displaying the kind of charismatic toughness one would expect from hardened

-Ntshona, as I have already mentioned does a good job as the ailing ex-president.
+soldiers.
+Ntshona, as I have already mentioned does a good job as the

-While part of its strength is in story line and action the strong characterisations
+military films.
+While part of its strength is in story line and action

-from the leads are the film's most enduring elements.
+the strong characterisations from the leads are the film's most enduring

 Allegedly,